billmcspadden-riscv/sail/cookbook/doc/TheSailCookbook.md

 - specifying the general purpose registers
 - specifying the control space registers

-Sail was the language chosen to formally specify the RISC-V open source ISA.
+Sail was the language chosen by RISC-V International to formally specify the RISC-V open source
+ISA.
 This docuement,  while not RISC-V specific,  is especially targeted for engineers who are working on specifying the RISC-V
 ISA.